29next/example-app/README.md

 ### How to Setup

-This app uses [Django](https://docs.djangoproject.com/en/4.1/intro/install/), you can follow Django install guides to insure you have Python in your local environment.
+This app uses [Django](https://docs.djangoproject.com/en/4.1/intro/install/), you can follow Django install guides to ensure you have Python in your local environment.

 #### Create App In Partner Account
 The first step is to create an App in your 29 Next Partner Account.
 You'll need your app Client ID and Client Secret later on in the setup process.